Pregnancy Test Positive Picture: What To Look For

 The short answer is yes, it’s possible.

-Each day that you are pregnant, the amount of hCG in your system builds up steam.
+Each day you’re pregnant, the amount of hCG in your system builds up. 📈

 That means that if you take a test in the very early stages, you might get a false negative, or it might be due to an expired pregnancy test.

-That’s why the best time to take a test is the day after your next expected period.
+That’s why the best time to take a test is the day after your next expected period — at least 1-3 days after your missed period of that cycle.

 There are also reasons you might get a false positive.